 University of Warwick, Coventry: Fawaz Ghali (from Syria) - from Oct, 2007 to Sept, 2010; on Web 2.0, Social Web techniques and e-Learning Standards in Adaptive Hypermedia.
 Fawaz is now postdoctoral researcher at the University of Liverpool

-University of Warwick, Coventry: Maurice Hendrix (from The Netherlands) - from Oct, 2006 to March 2010; on: Semantic Web in Authoring of adaptive hypermedia; Maurice was also my MSc student at TU/e; currently he has been working for the Wellcome Trust Sanger Institute and the Serious Games Institute .
-Now he is a lecturer at Northampton university.
+University of Warwick, Coventry: Maurice Hendrix (from The Netherlands) - from Oct, 2006 to March 2010; on: Semantic Web in Authoring of adaptive hypermedia; Maurice was also my MSc student at TU/e; currently he has been working for the Wellcome Trust Sanger Institute and the Serious Games Institute.
+He was a lecturer at Northampton university; now he is a lecturer at Coventry university.

 Eindhoven University of Technology (TU/e), The Netherlands: Natalia Stash (from Russia) - till July 2nd 2007; on: Incorporating Cognitive/Learning Styles in a General-Purpose Adaptive Hypermedia System.
 She is now a lecturer, scientific researcher and programmer at the Technical University Eindhoven

 University of Electro-Communications (UEC), Tokyo: Safia Belkada (from Algeria) - till 2001; on Supporting Discovery Learning in Building Neral Network Models